text-machine-lab/uml_nlp_class_2018/hw3/README.md

 Note that you should use the `torch.nn.LSTM` class for the encoder and the `torch.nn.LSTMCell` class for the decoder.
-The reason for this is that we will use special PyTorch functions that correctly handle variable lenghts sequences (since we have sentence of different length in a batch) for the encoder, and just a for loop for the decoder.
+The reason for this is that we will use special PyTorch functions that correctly handle variable lengths sequences (since we have sentence of different length in a batch) for the encoder, and just a for loop for the decoder.
 The `torch.nn.LSTMCell` class is more suitable in the latter case.